 Using a Wearable to Track Your Speed and Heart Rate

-I am currently experimenting with the Oura Ring to learn how to track my recovery and sleep quality.
-I use it on my 10-minute walks to track my speed and heart rate.
-Zone 2 for me is betwen 102-118 BPM, so you can see that I was right at the bottom of Zone 2 at an average of 105 BPM.
+I experimented with the Oura Ring to learn how to track my recovery and sleep quality.
+I used it on my 10-minute walks to track my speed and heart rate.
+Zone 2 for me is between 102-118 BPM, so you can see that I was right at the bottom of Zone 2 at an average of 105 BPM.
 And my pace was 10:56/km.
-This is really necessary, but it’s fun and can be tracked with Apple Watch, Fitbit and the like.
-I’ll write more about Oura soon.
+This isn’t really necessary, but it can be fun for some people.
+If you have an Apple Watch or Fitbit, you can probably track these data as well.

 Deep Air Squats

 If this seems a bit overwhelming to you, just start really small.
 Do a 10-minute walk after your dinner every evening and see how you feel in 7-14 days.
-Most people probably eat their largest meal of the day at night, so doing this walk after that meal will probably give most people the greatest benefits.
+Most people generally eat their largest meal of the day at night, so doing this walk after dinner will probably give most people the greatest benefits.
 If you have a partner, a child a dog or just a friend that lives nearby, invite them out for a walk with you.
 Share the joy!

 If you have any questions, please leave a comment.